2015 Minerva Hoyt California Desert Conservation Award

 Joshua Tree National Park Association is pleased to announce a call for nominations for the 2014 Minerva Hoyt California Desert Conservation Award.
-To download the application guidelines and application form, click 2014 Minerva Hoyt Nomination form Nominations must be received by January 13, 2015.
-The winner will be announced in mid-February, 2015.
+To download the application guidelines and application form, click 2015 nomination form Nominations must be received by January 19, 2016.
+The winner will be announced in mid-February, 2016.

 About the Award

 In 1930, Minerva Hamilton Hoyt created the International Deserts Conservation League to promote the conservation of desert lands worldwide.
 Her tireless efforts led directly to the establishment of Joshua Tree National Monument in 1936.
 She was perhaps the first great desert conservationist.
 The Minerva Hoyt California Desert Conservation Award recognizes annually individuals or organizations that have worked to further Mrs. Hoyt’s legacy by making notable achievements in the areas of leadership, protection, preservation, research, education, and stewardship of California’s desert lands.
 The award seeks to recognize an individual or persons whose efforts lead to a significant and lasting contribution on behalf of the deserts of California.